Pence-Harris debate to unfold as Trump recovers from virus

 “Overly scripting Kamala Harris is tantamount to removing five bullets out of her gun before you walk into a gun fight,” said Nathan Barankin, who served as Harris’ chief of staff in the Senate and when she was California attorney general.

-“He’s a good debater,” she said of Pence, laughing.
+“He’s a good debater,” she said, laughing.
 “I’m just, I’m so concerned, like I can only disappoint.”

-Gender could also play a role in the debate, Hillary Clinton, the first woman to lead a presidential ticket, said during a recent fundraiser.
+Gender will likely play a role in the debate, Hillary Clinton, the first woman to lead a presidential ticket, said during a recent fundraiser.

 She suggested Pence would try to paint Harris as “the inexperienced woman candidate.”
-Harris will have to be mindful of a double standard for women in politics as she responds, Clinton said.
+Harris will have to be mindful of the double standard for women in politics as she responds, Clinton said.

 “She’s got to be firm and effective in rebutting any implication that comes from the other side, but to do it in a way that doesn’t, you know, scare or alienate voters,” Clinton said.